plone/volto/docs/source/blocks/listing-block.md

 };
 ```

-In addition to that, each variation configured for the listing block, can also have a custom no results template.
+In addition to that, each variation configured for the listing block can have a custom no results template.
 This way you can provide specific no results messages per-variation.
 This can be done, like in the earlier step, stating that in the configuration:

 ```jsx
 import { FormattedMessage } from 'react-intl';